Principal Mechanical Engineer - ANZ

 Role Type: Full time / Permanent

-At Babcock we’re working to create a safe and secure world, together, and if you join us, you can play your part as a Principal Mechanical Engineer at our Devonport Royal Dockyard site.
+At Babcock, we’re working to create a safe and secure world, together.
+If you join us, you can play your part as a Principal Mechanical Engineer at one of our Babcock sites.

 The role